ivan-hc/ArchImage/README.md

 # What is not working?
 The portability of the AppImage.
 For now the only way to made it work for other users is to extract it.
 Alternativelly you must download the installation script and create it by yourself.

-This method is still higly experimental.
+This method is still highly experimental.

 # Known issue
 - JuNest runs in isolation, it won't be able to see mounted partitions unless explicitly specified in the script used to create the Appimage.